waterprooftoaster/object-oriented-programming-csuy2124/README.md

-Due to the different compilers, IDEs, and machines used throughout this course, some directories may have files with the same names but different file types.
-Ignore all other file types except the .cpp version of the file.
+Due to the different compilers, IDEs, and machines used throughout this course, some directories may have files with the same names but different file types, and/or keeper files such as .gitkeep and DS.store.
+Ignore all keeper files and other file types except the .cpp version of the file.